AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-ips-api/operations/c-operations-intro/c-methods/r-update-viewer-config-settings.md

 # updateViewerConfigSettings{#updateviewerconfigsettings}

-Atualiza as configurações do visualizador de SWF.
+Atualiza as configurações do visualizador do SWF.

 Sintaxe